toolness/webmaker-connect/README.md

   not provided, the app will self-host its own static assets.
 Note that this URL should *not* end with a `/`.

+* `EMAIL_BACKEND_URL` is a URL representing the backend to use for sending email.
+Currently, the only supported schemes are 'console:' and `mandril://your-api-key-here`.
+If `DEBUG` is set, this defaults to `console:`; otherwise, it must be set explicitly.

+* `DEFAULT_FROM_EMAIL` is the default email address to use for various automated correspondence.
+Defaults to `webmaster@localhost`.
+This can be set to include a human-readable name, e.g. `My Website <foo@bar.org>`.

 ## Tests

 All tests can be run via `npm test`.